-Research may be the most important skill our students need to succeed in the future, but research suggests that even our most advanced students aren't prepared enough in this area.
+Research may be the most important skill our students need to succeed in the future, but studies suggests that even our most advanced students aren’t prepared enough in this area.

 Since research is a key part of decision-making, you can see why this is an issue.
 If this trend continues, it could even be detrimental to our ability to compete with other advanced countries.

 Let’s break down exactly why research skills are so essential, why our students (and teachers) are struggling, and two resources you can use to start teaching these skills in your classroom.

 In preparation for this blog entry, I decided to investigate why it’s important for students to learn how to research.